 The CubeSat model placed on the water bearing

-This simple solution allowed us to test magnetometers and magnetorquer as long as the model is properly balanced.
+This solution allowed us to test magnetometers and magnetorquer as long as the model is properly balanced.

 Notice: the content of this archive is provided "as-is", under the terms of the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.

 - Hurtado, A., García-Farieta, J.E (2019).
 Simulation of charged particles in Earth's magnetosphere: an approach to the Van Allen belts , Revista Mexicana de Física. https://doi.org/10.31349/RevMexFisE.65.64